 A water meter is installed just above the main water shut-off valve in your home.
 This is usually in the basement and is located on a pipe that comes out of your basement floor.
 Locate the main water shut-off valve in your basement.
 It usually has a coloured, round or straight handle.
 Please clear the area around this valve so installers have full access.

-If the water pipe is not exposed, the installer will need to expose it to complete the work.
-The installer will offer options to finish the installation.
+If the water pipe is not exposed, the installer will need to expose the pipe in order to complete the work.

-Yes, there will be a temporary interruption while the meter is being replaced — this typically takes about 60 minutes.
+Yes, there will be a temporary interruption while the meter is being replaced — this typically takes between 30-90 minutes.

-Meter change-outs must occur while the resident or a friend or relative is home.
+Meter change outs must occur while the resident is home.
 We require that an adult be present during the installation.
 The installer will not enter your home unless authorized to do so by someone 18 years or older.
 The installer will not enter your home if your children are alone.
-A City employee does not have the authority to enter a household without someone at home.

 Yes, the new meter is required for future billing.